browserengineering/book/book/embeds.md

-directly decoding the image to its eventual size and caching the decoded image as long as possible.[^html-image-decode] That's because raw image data can be quite large:[^time-memory] a pixel is usually stored as four bytes, so a 12 megapixel camera (as you can find on phones these days) produces 48 megabytes of raw data for a single image.
+directly decoding the image to its eventual size and caching the decoded image as long as possible.[^html-image-decode] That's because raw image data can be quite large:[^time-memory] a pixel is usually stored as 4 bytes, so a 12 megapixel camera (as you can find on phones these days) produces 48 megabytes of raw data for a single image.

 [^time-memory]: Decoding costs both a lot of memory and also a lot of